PythWare/Aldnoah-Engine/README.md

 If Koei Tecmo has any issue with GokonSoftworks/Aldnoah Engine, please contact me so I can comply.
 GokonSoftworks is intended for modding offline games so players and modders can keep enjoying them long after official support ends.

+GokonSoftworks includes 2 PNG images in the pngs folder (bottle.png and glass.png), I don't own them. bottle.png and glass.png are free images that had a free distribution license that I downloaded to use with the GUI but their license forbids monetizing them.
+So if you use GokonSoftworks, you are now informed those assets are not permitted for financial gain.

 ## Recommended/Optional Tools

 ### Noesis/Project G1M